 “Eventually there is a non-zero probability with which investors learn about the true risk in the high-risk products, causing liquidity to dry up and a crisis to commence,” Thakor said.

-What are some signs of an impending financial crisis?
+Signs of an impending financial crisis

 Thakor identified several events that could mean a financial collapse is on its way: